lmcconnell1665/McConnellWeb/content/posts/dont-touch-the-azure-portal.md

 &nbsp;

 **The Solution:** Using a tool like [Azure DevOps Pipelines](https://azure.microsoft.com/en-us/services/devops/pipelines/), [GitHub Actions](https://docs.github.com/en/actions), or [Jenkins](https://www.jenkins.io) to automate resource deployment between environments can ensure even the most complex configurations stay in-sync.
-Below is an example of a deployment pipeline we use that stands up a completely refresh analytics environment including storage, servers, network security configuration, and disaster recovery plans in a few minutes.
+Below is an example of a deployment pipeline we use that stands up a completely refresh analytics environment including storage, servers, network security configuration, and automatic disaster recovery in a few minutes.
 This would take a human a long time to do, especially to do so error-free.

 &nbsp;